 Change is in the air: transition and transformation to revive your business in the wake of the global pandemic is at the forefront of every business leader’s mind

 With executives across North America, Europe and emerging markets struggling to mitigate coronavirus’ damaging impact on their local economies, any potential scenarios for COVID-19 recovery look gloomy and dark at their best.
 The workplace is now an environment where ‘growing caution and uncertainty’ define a new reality.
-Key findings from official polls state that leaders in China and India, by contrast, are growing more hopeful.
+Key findings from official data state that leaders in China, by contrast, are growing more hopeful.
 What is going to end the lockdown’s uncertainty of COVID-19?
 Who holds the key to unlock our prosperity?
 People, structure, technology and environment are the prime forces that affect the efficiency and the effectiveness of an organisation in today’s economy.

 The important role of change in the workplace is continuously explored, and its process is influenced by human efforts rather than just by mere sets of sophisticated proceedings and methodologies.
 Essential in running a successful business, organisational behaviour interprets relationships between people and organisations with considerable contribution as to the survival and prospering of the business.
 While scholars argue that there is no precise science of behaviour, learning how to anticipate and direct human performance helps create better relationships, achieve the desired change and support individual and team objectives to secure the success of the organisation.